atreides1/wavelength-to-sRGB/README.md

 # Wavelength to sRGB
-A few functions for converting from wavelength to sRGB
+A few functions for converting from wavelength (nm) to sRGB

 # Background
   The CIE, or Commission Internationale de l’Eclairage,